 Our Stanford Occasional Tables look superb in a setting where cherry red accents break up the darker hues of the interior.

 The deep tones of your dark furniture will be balanced out by the injection of colour.
-We recommend this effect in the kitchen, where high-finish black units can be offset by brightly coloured accessories, such as bar stools, splashbacks tea towels and even plant pots.
-Alternatively, wow your dinner guests with a dramatic dining room, by pairing your dark table with sparkling silver dinnerware, vibrant wall art and flower arrangements in vivid pinks or oranges.
+We recommend this effect in the kitchen.
+High-finish black units can be offset by brightly coloured accessories, such as bar stools, splashbacks tea towels and even plant pots.
+Alternatively, wow your dinner guests with a dramatic dining room.
+Pair your dark table with sparkling silver dinnerware, vibrant wall art and flower arrangements in vivid pinks or oranges.

 Create a dramatic office interior by opting for dark wood-panelled walls and high-lacquer doors, like this DAVIDSON bespoke fitted office interior, featuring our Wellington desk.

 The beauty of black is that it never goes out of style and can be combined with virtually any colour.
-But, what better place to start than with a monochrome palette?
+Name a better place to start than with a monochrome palette?

 Styling black furniture against white walls is the perfect way to make a statement and works particularly well in hallways.
 Here, dark furniture creates impact, while white walls help to ensure that a typically small space feels light and bright.

-Our Grace table in dark, high gloss macassar ebony wood is illuminated by an opulent chandelier and side lamps with duck egg blue accents.
+Our Grace Dining Table in dark, high gloss Macassar ebony wood is illuminated by an opulent chandelier and side lamps with duck egg blue accents.